JakeTurner616/DiscordMovieBot/README.md

 - `/magnet <Magnet link> <category>`
   - Manually adds a magnet link to the torrent client.
 Must include a torrent category.

-- `/delete`
+- `/delete <optional_delete_index>`
-  - Deletes all active torrents and all previous search result embeds.
+  - Deletes either all active torrents or a select active torrent.

 ### TV Show Commands